flyingSpagetiMonstr/PRNG/readme.md

 ---

+Randomness is tested under:
-Randomness has passed tests of [NIST SP 800-22](https://csrc.nist.gov/pubs/sp/800/22/r1/upd1/final) (*A Statistical Test Suite for Random and Pseudorandom Number Generators for Cryptographic Applications*)
+1. [NIST SP 800-22](https://csrc.nist.gov/pubs/sp/800/22/r1/upd1/final) (*A Statistical Test Suite for Random and Pseudorandom Number Generators for Cryptographic Applications*)
+2. dieharder
+3. TestU01

-For the test report, see `report\1000-test-finalAnalysisReport.txt`
+For test reports, see `report/`

 ---